devigned/AzureDevTestDeploy/environmentSetup.md

   script/dev.sh

-The first time you run this command Docker will pull down the necessry container layers and update the packages in the container, this can take a little while.
+The first time you run this command Docker will pull down the neccessry container layers and update the packages in the container, this can take a little while.
 Once you have the layers locally subsequent builds will be much faster.